Note: This publication contains several images and may be slow to load.

 A freestanding column of soil such as the one in Figure 1 cannot stand on its own if loaded vertically.
 While soil can carry a load, a freestanding column of soil fails when loaded.
 As it fails the column will get shorter and wider.
 Even though the column of soil is only loaded vertically, lateral (horizontal) forces occur within the soil that make it wider.

 If this same column of soil is placed within a container, then the column can carry a larger vertical load.
-The container walls keep the soil confined within the container and help carry the lateral (horizontal) loads that occur within the soil.
+The container walls keep the soil confined within the container and help carry the lateral (horizontal) loads tha 1C53 t occur within the soil.

 Figure 2.
 Loaded, unsupported soil column.